What Is Pesto Pantesco?

 Pesto Pantesco is a style of pesto made on the Italian island of Pantelleria.
 The recipe typically includes capers, tomatoes, and almonds.
 It has a tangy, slightly spicy flavour and is often used as a sauce for fish dishes.

 Hailing from the tiny, windswept island of Pantelleria around 60 miles south-west of Sicily, Pesto Pantesco is best known for utilising the abundance of capers whose bushes thrive on its volcanic terrain.
-These pretty plants produce little edible flower buds that are packed in salt for up to 2 months to cure and remove their excessive bitterness.
+These pretty plants produce little edible flower buds that are packed in salt for up to two months to cure and remove their excessive bitterness.

 Olive oil | 100g |